NECK & BACK INJURIES FROM REAR-END COLLISION SETTLE FOR $19,700.

 C.S. claimed no lost wages as a result of this accident.
 She was able to continue with work.
 Her treating physician did believe she should take time off work due to her condition, however, she was unable to.

-C.S. had health insurance at the time of the accident and used it when treating.
+C.S. had health insurance at the time of the accident and used it when treating her soft tissue injury.

 C.S. had car insurance at the time of the accident through American Family.
 She did not use her own insurance policy for her bodily injuries.
 However, she did use her car insurance for the repair of her vehicle.
 This ultimately caused her auto insurance requested the at fault driver’s insurance reimburse them for the payment.
 As a result of using her car insurance her premiums did not increase.